Our offers for shore excursions in Québec

 Things to know for shore excursions in Québec

-Shipping companies and routes
+Cruise companies and routes

-Many international shipping companies have a call of port in Québec: Seven Seas, Oceania Cruises, Seabourn, Royal Caribbean Cruise Line, Holland America Cruise Line, MSC Cruises, Crystal Cruises, Norwegian Cruise Line, Cunard, Silversea, Phoenix Travel, Celebrity Cruises, AIDA Cruises, TUI Cruises and Hapag-Lloyd Cruises will find their way to Québec, with AIDA Cruises ceasing to offer trips to the USA and Canada from 2021.
+Many international cruise companies have a call of port in Québec: Seven Seas, Oceania Cruises, Seabourn, Royal Caribbean Cruise Line, Holland America Cruise Line, MSC Cruises, Crystal Cruises, Norwegian Cruise Line, Cunard, Silversea, Phoenix Travel, Celebrity Cruises, AIDA Cruises, TUI Cruises and Hapag-Lloyd Cruises will find their way to Québec, with AIDA Cruises ceasing to offer trips to the USA and Canada from 2021.

 In most cases, cruise ships depart from Miami, Montreal or Boston and make a stopover in Québec.
 It is often the first Canadian port of call on the routes to Canada.
 Most routes are therefore North America East Coast cruises.